awfulcarpet/intcalc/readme.md

 fifth shows the area

 ## Syntax
-the syntax is the same as it would be in desmos
+the syntax is the same as it would be in other programs such as desmos
+### examples
 $x^2$
 ```
 x^2